reframe-hpc/reframe/docs/tutorial_misc_topics.rst

     self.container_platform.mount_points = [('/path/to/host/dir1', '/path/to/container/mount_point1'),
                                             ('/path/to/host/dir2', '/path/to/container/mount_point2')]

-For a complete list of the available attributes of a specific container platform, the reader is referred to `ReFrame Programming APIs <regression_test_api.html#container-platforms>`__ guide.
+For a complete list of the available attributes of a specific container platform, please have a look at the :ref:`container-platforms` section of the :doc:`regression_test_api` guide.